faizaanalibaig/yolov8_custom_object_detection/HLD_Document.md

 GPU Acceleration:
 The project supports GPU acceleration for faster computations during training and validation.
-Users with compatible GPUs should ensure upgraded GPU drivers, the correct version of CUDA, CuDNN, and TensorFlow.
-Reference the TensorFlow website for version compatibility.
+Users with compatible GPUs should ensure upgraded GPU drivers, and users should have the correct version of CUDA, CuDNN, and TensorFlow.
+Reference the TensorFlow website for version compatibility. [https://www.tensorflow.org/install/source_windows#gpu].
+This like is for Windows users, MacOS and Linux users can change the parameters and check their required versions on this website itself.

 Data Augmentation:
 Data augmentation enhances model robustness.
 Default parameters are suitable for training, but users can experiment with additional augmentation techniques for improved results.

 YOLO v8 Modes and Tasks:
-The YOLO v8 model supports three modes: 'train,' 'val,' and 'predict,' each serving different tasks.
-For this project, the 'detect' task within the 'predict' mode is utilized for object detection.
+The YOLO v8 model supports three modes: 'train,' 'val,' and 'predict,' and three tasks: 'detect', 'segment', and 'classify'.
+For this project, the 'detect' task is used for object detection.

 Conclusion:
 The provided documentation serves as a guide for understanding and replicating the Fashion Item Detection project.